lucasstarepravo/train-hok/README.md

-# Torch_SS_Surr_ddp
+# Torch_HK_Surr_ddp

 Torch_SS_Surr_ddp is a PyTorch-based framework for training surrogate models for the high-order kernel in high-order mesh-free methods.
 This repository supports training three types of models: MLP, PINN, and ResMLP.
+'HK' stands for high-order kernel and 'Surr' for surrogate

 ## Table of Contents